StackStorm/st2contrib/README.md

 ---- | -----------
-add_comment | Add a comment to the provided issue / pull request. add_status | Add a commit status for a provided ref. create_issue | Create a Github issue. get_clone_stats | Retrieve clone statistics for a given repository get_issue | Retrieve information about a particular Github issue. get_traffic_stats | Retrieve traffic statistics for a given repository list_issues | Retrieve a list of issues (including pull requests) for a particular repository.
+add_comment | Add a comment to the provided issue / pull request. add_status | Add a commit status for a provided ref. add_team_membership | Add (and invite if not a member) a user to a team create_issue | Create a Github issue. get_clone_stats | Retrieve clone statistics for a given repository get_issue | Retrieve information about a particular Github issue. get_traffic_stats | Retrieve traffic statistics for a given repository get_user | Get a user from the Github user database list_issues | Retrieve a list of issues (including pull requests) for a particular repository. list_teams | List teams in organization

 ### google pack